 2. It is calculated by using the BINOM.DIST formula.

-BINOM.DIST formula used in this binomial distribution example:
+BINOM.DIST formula used in this binomial coefficient distribution example:

 And this is the result of binomial distribution Excel calculations.